Promoting British Values at St Peter’s Methodist Primary School

 St Peter’s is an increasingly diverse school.

-Religious Education lessons, assemblies and PSHCE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons, worships and PSHE lessons reinforce messages of tolerance and respect for others.
 Teaching of different faiths and religions helps to enhance learning within classes and the school.
 The children learn about different places of worship that are important to different faiths.